 A very helpful term used to describe the governors’ task is that they should play the part of ‘critical friend’ to the Headteacher and her team.
 This means striking the right balance between challenge and support: governors are encouraged to question and suggest refinements to the school’s proposals, but once decisions are taken they need to join in defending them.

 Fundamentally, the concern of the governors is to see that everything the school does is directed towards helping all students, whatever their abilities and needs, to do the very best that they can while at school.
-The welfare of both students and staff is central to all that they do in serving the school on the Governing Body.
+The welfare of both students and staff is central to all that they do in serving the school on the Local Governing Body.

-Virtually any adult has practical knowledge or experience of some sort that they could bring to bear on the work of the Governing Body – all that is required is that you should enjoy being involved with young people and seeing them grow in maturity and skill and understanding and should genuinely want to help the school to develop and flourish.
+Virtually any adult has practical knowledge or experience of some sort that they could bring to bear on the work of the Local Governing Body – all that is required is that you should enjoy being involved with young people and seeing them grow in maturity and skill and understanding and should genuinely want to help the school to develop and flourish.

 Governors’ email: firstname.lastname@example.org